-For reporting cycle 2020/2022, 18,508 miles (15.5%) of the total 119,299 miles of streams in Illinois have been assessed for attainment of at least one designated use.
+For reporting cycle 2024, 9,042 miles (7.6 %) of the total 119,244 miles of streams in Illinois have been assessed for attainment of at least one designated use.
 For each of many stream segments throughout the state, Illinois EPA determines attainment of applicable designated uses by analyzing various information.
 When sufficient data are available, each designated use in each segment is assessed as attained (i.e., "Fully Supporting") or not attained (i.e., "Not Supporting").
 The term "impaired" refers to a condition in which at least one designated use is not attained.
+The overall designated use support summary for Illinois streams is presented in Table ES-1.

-The percent of Illinois stream miles assessed as Fully Supporting and Not Supporting by designated use in 2020/2022 reporting cycle is listed in Table ES-1.
-The major potential causes of impairment in Illinois streams (Table ES-2) are: fecal coliform bacteria impairing Primary Contact; mercury and polychlorinated biphenyls (PCBs) in fish tissue impairing Fish Consumption; low dissolved oxygen, physical-habitat alterations, high phosphorus, excessive siltation, and high total suspended solids impairing Aquatic Life; and atrazine, iron, simazine, and nitrate impairing Public and Food Processing Water.
+The percent of Illinois stream miles assessed as Fully Supporting and Not Supporting by designated use in 2024 reporting cycle is listed in Table ES-2.
+The major potential causes of impairment in Illinois streams (Table ES-3) are fecal coliform bacteria impairing Primary Contact; mercury, polychlorinated biphenyls, aldrin, dieldrin, and heptachlor in fish tissue impairing Fish Consumption; low dissolved oxygen, physical-habitat alterations, phosphorus, siltation, and total suspended solids impairing Aquatic Life; and atrazine, iron, and simazine impairing Public and Food Processing Water.
 Specific assessment results for streams are shown in Appendix A-1.